quicwg/quic-v2/draft-ietf-quic-v2.md

 TLS session tickets are specific to the QUIC version of the connection that provided them.
-Clients MUST NOT use a session ticket from a QUICv1 connection to initiate a QUICv2 connectoin, or vice versa.
+Clients MUST NOT use a session ticket from a QUICv1 connection to initiate a QUICv2 connection, or vice versa.

 Servers MAY validate the originating version of any session ticket and reject any ticket issued from a different version.